Vegaøyan: Description

 The islands bear testimony to a distinctive frugal way of life based on fishing and the harvesting of the down of eider ducks, in an inhospitable environment.
 There are fishing villages, quays, eider houses (built for eider ducks to nest), farmland, and lighthouses.
 There is evidence of human settlement from the Stone Age onwards.
 By the 9th century, the islands had become an important centre for the supply of down, which appears to have accounted for around a third of the islanders' income.

 The Vega archipelago reflects the way generations of fishermen/farmers have, over the past 1500 years, maintained a sustainable living in an inhospitable seascape near the Arctic Circle, based on the now unique practice of eider down harvesting, and it also celebrate the contribution made by women to the eider down process.

-Access to the archipelago is by ferry or fast boat from the town of Brønnøysund in the municipality of Brønnøy, which can be reached by plane or by road.
+Access to the archipelago is by ferry or fast boat from the town of Brønnøysund in Brønnøy Municipality, which can be reached by plane or by road.